 - Best Western Premier Kansas City Sports Complex

 - WoodSpring Suites Kansas City Stadium

 Downtown Kansas City offers additional hotels, as does the Kansas side across the river.

 Those looking to do some sports betting on a Chiefs game can benefit from a lodging option situated in Kansas rather than in Missouri.
 The city of Overland Park — located just southwest of Kansas City — is a 30-minute drive to the stadium and offers multiple lodging options and sightseeing opportunities.

 Kansas City Chiefs 2023 home schedule

 Chiefs fans had numerous opportunities to catch their team at home during the NFL regular season.
 Once the 2023 season rolls around, those opportunities will abound once more.

-Check back for updates on the 2023 schedule.
-In the meantime, here’s a rundown of this past season’s Kansas City home games at Arrowhead Stadium:
+Here’s a rundown of this coming season’s Kansas City home games at Arrowhead Stadium: